uit-no/hpc-doc/applications/chemistry/Schrodinger/Schrodinger.rst

 The licenses of Schrödinger Product Suites are commercial.

 NOTUR is, together with the user community, funding a national license of Schrödinger´s Small Molecule Drug Discovery Suite and PyMol.
 The licenses are administered by a license server based on flexlm.
-The adress for this license setup is available upon request to support-uit(at)notur.no.
+The adress for this license setup is available upon request to support-stallo@metacenter.no.

 The outtake of license tokens is monitored on regular basis, and we try to catch those who seems to use the suite for regular scientific production and ask them to contribute financially to the overall deal.
 So far, this policy have worked fairly well.